-URC quality control procedures also include the calibration of image pixel size at the beginning of each participant study, and the reading of an RMI tissue mimicking phantom twice a month.
-The quality control evaluation, performed on this phantom scan by a certified reader consists of the following:
+URC quality control procedures also include the calibration of image pixel size at the beginning of each participant study, and the reading of an RMI The quality control evaluation, tissue mimicking phantom twice a month. performed on this phantom scan by a certified reader consists of the following:

 - a.
-Evaluation of image quality; - b. measurement of axial resolution and axial and lateral diameter of a simulated vessel in the phantom; - measurements of pulse length and focal accuracy on a set of filaments within the phantom;
+Evaluation of image quality; - measurement of axial resolution and axial and lateral diameter of a b. simulated vessel in the phantom; - measurements of pulse length and focal accuracy on a set of filaments c. within the phantom;